5 minute read

-As your dentist always reminds you, regular flossing and brushing your teeth is vital to maintaining proper oral health and avoiding cavities and gum disease.
-Another great practice in addition to these is the whole swish, gargle, spit routine of using mouthwash.
+As we all know, regular flossing and brushing of teeth is vital to maintaining proper oral health and avoiding cavities and gum disease.
+Another great practice to add to these is the whole swish, gargle, spit routine of using mouthwash.
 However, mouthwash isn't always pleasant.
 Sometimes it burns, and you might wonder why.

 First, not all mouthwashes are created equal.
 You can split mouthwashes into two main groups — cosmetic and therapeutic.